Gambling related articles

 to do so.
 Svenska Spel AB, the company that runs Svenska

 Spel, formed an application to start an online casino

 a few years ago but it's still being handled.

 In order to play online casino in Sweden customers

-operators to run their business from Sweden, they
+for online casino operators to run their business

-legal for a consumer to play on online casinos that
+And it's perfectly legal for a consumer to play on

 A lot of issues with the monopoly One issue with